 I often compare the relationship we have to maintain with the Quran to a love relationship because nothing on earth deserves our love more than the Koran.
-Moreover, as any love relationship, it will be first to listen to our needs to be able to answer and build a peaceful and lasting relationship.
+Moreover, like any love relationship, it will be first to listen to our needs to answer and build a peaceful and lasting relationship.
 The problem is that when we fall in love, we tend to give everything from the beginning by forgetting ourselves, and in the end …the hard part is not the fall but the landing.
 In short, you will have understood; the departure is of the most determining because it determines your route, its duration, its trajectory but especially your endurance.

 However, it’s like everything else; the hard part is the beginning.

-1) Get rid of phonics and learn to read Arabic:
+1. Get rid of phonics and learn to read Arabic

-2) After learning to read Arabic, you will have to improve your pronunciation of the letters:
+2. After learning to read Arabic, you will have to improve your pronunciation of the letters

-3) Listen to the Quran:
+3. Listen to the Quran

-4) Study the Koran:
+4. Study the Koran

-Through the Qur’an, we seek to draw closer to Allah (SWT) and let us not forget that listening, reciting and memorizing are only biases.
+Through the Qur’an, we seek to draw closer to Allah (SWT), and let us not forget that listening, reciting, and memorizing are only biases.

 The purpose of the Qur’an is its implementation.
 Moreover, we will put it into effect only when we study it and meditate it in Sha Allah.
 It can merely begin with a good English translation of the Quran, but also through the Tafseer.

-5) Arm yourself with patience:
+5. Arm yourself with patience

 It is one of the best tips for beginners with Quran studies.
 Thus, if we follow at the same time, the recitation in the mushafWe said it in the introduction.
-The beginning is the hardest thus be patient because we have all been there without exception.
+The beginning is the hardest; thus, be patient because we have all been there without exception.
 Now you have to do your itinerary with the Qur’an in Sha Allah.
-There is so much to learn and rushing is useless.
+There is so much to learn, and rushing is useless.
 Everything in its time, it is futile to put the cart before the horse.
 You will inevitably go through difficult moments, where you will say:

 Maybe it’s not for me?
-It’s too hard I can not do it!
+It’s too hard.
+I can not do it!